bec2/MacCheeser/README.md

 # MacCheeser
-Cheese your MAC on Linux.
+Cheese your MAC on Linux.<br>
+Prerequisites: Relies on you having ifconfig installed.